 The taxpayer also needs to know that not every deduction affects the amount of income tax due—or the amount of a refund.

-“Many first-time filers are confused when the employee and medical expenses they enter into a tax program do not change the bottom line of their returns,” Reed said.
+“Many first-time filers are confused when the medical expenses they enter into a tax program do not change the bottom line of their returns,” Reed said.
 “But the reason is that there are limitations on these expenses, which are only deductible when they exceed a certain percentage of adjusted gross income.”

 Status, Form W-2 and Form 1099